jordantwells42/structural-replacement/README.md

 ----->
 ### Structural Replacement ###

-This document will guide you through how to run the structural_replacement scripts for your project:
+This document will guide you through how to run the structural_replacement scripts for your project.
+A more detailed document can be found here [https://docs.google.com/document/d/1NEq-mbIoxclpstKW4C55wvxyhdNPPFbA7jrmUidYLdk/edit?usp=sharing]

 **Prerequisites:**